 Rather than using completion as the primary indicator of success, we might consider looking at student satisfaction instead.
 Measuring what students find meaningful can be easily determined through surveys and exit interviews.
 Shifting gears in order to better understand online learners’ motivations and goals is essential when striving to accurately quantify success.

-Recent research shows that 33 percent of students sign up for online courses with no intent to finish, so we cannot accurately evaluate the success of an online course by the same metrics as a typical class at a traditional university where all attendees are working toward a degree.
+Recent research shows that 33 percent of students sign up for online courses with no intent to finish, so we can’t accurately evaluate the success of an online course by the same metrics as a typical class at a traditional university where all attendees are working toward a degree.
 The average online student is focused on learning new things and developing useful skills, not racking up credits.
 In this light, it makes sense to measure completion by progress made toward developing professional skills.